image

 - **video**: For AI video production and programmatic video

-- **social-content**: For what to post and content strategy
+- **social**: For what to post and content strategy

-- **page-cro**: For image placement and conversion optimization on landing pages
+- **cro**: For image placement and conversion optimization on landing pages

 - **seo-audit**: For image SEO (alt text, file names, lazy loading)

-- **aso-audit**: For app store screenshot specs and optimization
+- **aso**: For app store screenshot specs and optimization

 - **directory-submissions**: For Product Hunt gallery images and directory listing visuals